toladata/Knowledgebase/en/12-learn-toladata/unit-4-tracking-program-progress/smart-indicators.md

 #### Further reading

-1. Make sure [what an indicator is ](https://help.toladata.com/en/8-indicators/what-is-an-indicator.html) in one of our Knowledgebase articles.
+1. Make sure [what an indicator is ](https://help.toladata.com/en/8-indicators/what-is-an-indicator.html) in one of our Knowledgebase articles;
+2. And consult a whole range of handy SMART indicators on [Indikit](http://www.indikit.net/) [redirects to an external website].